 What To Serve With Ravioli?

 Today, I present to you 13 of the best side dishes to make your Ravioli even better:

-- What To Serve With Fajitas – Best Side Dishes In 2021
+- What To Serve With Beef Bourguignon: Best List Ever 2022

 What Is Ravioli?

-Unlike other long, flat spaghetti or other shapes like Ziti and Penne, Ravioli is quite different because it is a type of pasta with filling inside ( cheese, meat, vegetables, etc.).
+Unlike other long, flat spaghetti or other shapes like Ziti and Penne, this food whose name begins with “R” is quite different because it is a type of pasta with filling inside ( cheese, meat, vegetables, etc.).

 It has a shell made of flour, eggs, and milk.
 This dish is served with sauces such as cream sauce, ketchup, cheese sauce, etc. In addition, the shape of the Ravioli is also quite diverse.
 The most common are squares with jagged edges, circles, rectangles, triangles, etc.

 To imagine a simple way, Ravioli is like a type of pasta with filling, with the shell made from flour, eggs, milk, rolled into two layers, wrapped around the core, and then folded with the eyelids to stick.

 The filling of this dish depends on the taste of each locality, so it is equally rich.
 It may include chorizo sausage, minced beef, shrimp meat, crab, spinach, ricotta, nutmeg, black pepper, etc.

 The simplest and most popular way of cooking is to boil the Ravioli in a superior pasta pot and serve it with aromatic pasta sauces, add a little shredded cheese, spot a few greens and fresh basil leaves.
 Only that, but it is already delicious, irresistible, and attractive.